 Those who purchase food provided by the Canteen would spend on average between 10 – 15AED daily

 School starts with morning Assembly for the whole school at 7.45am.
 The National Anthem is sung at this time.
-The School ends for Foundation Stage students at 12.40pm and for students in Years 1 – 10 at 14.40 each day, Sunday to Thursday.
-Students staying for Co – curricular activities leave at 16.00.
-These run from 15.00 – 16.00 for 6-week slots.
+The School ends for Foundation Stage students at 12.40pm and for students in Years 1 – 10 at 14.40 each day, Monday to Thursday and on Friday at 12pm.
+Students staying for Co – curricular activities leave at 16.00 every Tuesday.
+These run from 15.00 – 16.00 for 8-week slots.

 Yes – we have the highest expectations with regard to the wearing of the school uniform.
 The uniform is a sign of belonging to the Diyafah family and is worn with pride.
 There is also a PE uniform which students are also expected to wear on the days they have curriculum PE.
 The uniform is of good and robust quality and is comfortable for the students to wear,

-Our senior students in Key Stage 4 look particularly smart in their burgundy blazers and ties!
+Our senior students in Key Stage 4 and 5 look particularly smart in their burgundy blazers and ties!

 The School has a clear and progressive discipline policy known as our Behaviour for Learning Policy.
 It balances rewards and sanctions.
 We believe very strongly that no student has the right to disrupt the learning of other students or prevent the teacher from teaching.
 The classroom and corridor expectations are clear, and the majority of our students follow the fair and transparent rules carefully and dutifully daily.